 The way to develop a machine learning architecture is outlined in the figure below.

 In essence developing an architecture for machine learning is equal as for every other system.
 But some aspects require special attention.
 These aspects are outlined in this reference architecture.

-Principles are commonly used within business design and successful IT projects.
+Principles are common used within business architecture and design and successful IT projects.
 A simple definition of a what a principle is:

 - A principle is a qualitative statement of intent that should be met by the architecture.

-The key principles that are used for this reference machine learning architecture are:
+Key principles that are used for this Free and Open Machine learning reference architecture are: